Vaskonti/CharCraft/README.md

-If the packages do not install with npm install, do:

-npm install --save-dev jest
-npm install --save-dev jest-environment-jsdom npm install @babel/core @babel/preset-env babel-jest --save-dev
+If the packages do not install with "npm install" command, you can install them one by one: npm install --save-dev jest npm install --save-dev jest-environment-jsdom npm install --save-dev @babel/core @babel/preset-env babel-jest npm install --save-dev jest-canvas-mock